ComputerLars/The-Syntheticist-Papers/Content 6.md

+---
+layout: default
+title: Isaac Asimov and the Genealogy of Political AI”
+---

 # Computer Lars’ Texting, on Isaac Asimov and the Genealogy of Political AI for World Co-Ordination

 **Asimov amongst the virtual politicians**